canhminhdo/canhminhdo.github.io/_pages/about.md

 The content of this website is expressed under my personal opinions.
 Either mistakes or misunderstanding is inevitable, so I am open to receive your comments as well as advices to make the website better as well as improving my knowledge.

 # Citations
-If you would like to cite the blog posts and articles in this site or repositories on my Github, please use the URLs.
+If you would like to cite the blog posts in this site or repositories on my Github, please use the URLs.
 I would not change the URLs, unless someday Github does not exist.

 # Contact Me